Last editedJul 20232 min read

 Why a virtual terminal might be the right choice for you

-Virtual terminals are incredibly easy to set up.
+Virtual terminals are easy to set up.
 In fact, most providers will have you up and running in less than 24 hours.
 Also, you can keep track of all payments from within the terminal itself.
 What you’re essentially doing is turning your device into a point of sale system, and you’re doing it without having to set up any complicated systems or inventories.

 Accept all types of payment